-FoCal is now available for computers running Windows and OSX with the following requirements:
+FoCal is designed for computers running Windows and Mac OSX with the following requirements:

 - Core 2 Duo at 2GHz or above (or equivalent)